-Our ICT unit has gained significant market recognition over the past four years by providing a complete range of services (including design and build audio-visual solutions, system integration and managed services) to our contractors, consultants and customers, including but not limited to the commercial, financial and education sectors.
-In order to meet the needs and objectives of our increasing clientele, our staff strength has grown four-fold from inception and currently stands at sixteen specialists.
-We are CTS certified (under the Audiovisual and Integrated Experience Association, or AVIXA) as well as a certified HDBaseT Trainer, all of which are recognised worldwide.
+Our ICT unit has gained significant market recognition over the past few years by providing a complete range of services (including design and build audio-visual solutions, system integration and managed services) to our contractors, consultants and customers in diverse sectors (such as commercial, financial, education), as well as to the community.
+In order to meet the needs and objectives of our increasing clientele, our staff strength has grown significantly since inception.
+We are a member of Audiovisual and Integrated Experience Association, or AVIXA with Certified Technology SpecialistTM (CTS®) as well as a certified Creston Partner, Cisco Select Partner, SMART Enterprise Dealer and HDBaseT Trainer (all of which are recognised worldwide).